samuel-skean/samuel-skean.github.io/content/projects/index.md

 - Lights (the tutorial only has background lighting)
 - A Command-line Interface with clap
 - A JSON input format for describing the world, parsed with serde
-- A live preview with SDL2 or pixels and winit
+- A live preview with pixels and winit

 # [Bézier Drawing Program](https://github.com/samuel-skean/SkeanSplinesFun)